-Hazardous material shipments, whether loaded or containing a residue, must NOT be accepted for transportation or transported unless they are properly placarded and marked.
+Hazardous material shipments that are not properly placarded and marked, whether loaded or containing a residue, must NOT be accepted for transportation or transported unless they are specifically excluded from this requirement in Section 2 below.

 2. PLACARD REQUIREMENTS

 Each bulk packaging, freight container, transport vehicle, or rail car containing hazardous material must be placarded on each side and each end in accordance with the instructions below.